PIONEERING APPRENTICESHIPS IN ALLIED HEALTH SUBJECTS

 As an apprentice, your course fees will be covered by your employer from the apprenticeship levy.
 However, because you will receive a salary instead of a student loan, you will not be eligible for additional student finance.

 Apprenticeships are training programmes available for paid employed staff only.
-No-one can join an apprenticeship programme unless they are employed in that apprenticeship role within an NHS Trust.
-If you are currently in employment as e.g. a rehabilitation assistant you should express your interest to the trust apprenticeship lead and the course leader.
+No-one can join an Allied Health apprenticeship programme unless they are employed in that apprenticeship role within an NHS Trust.
+If you are currently in employment as, for example, a rehabilitation assistant you should express your interest to the employer's apprenticeship lead and the course leader.

-If you are not currently employed by an NHS Trust, you should monitor the local NHS websites for apprenticeship vacancies here.
+If you are not currently employed in a relevant field, you should monitor job sites for current opportunities as well as the NHS jobs portal for apprenticeship vacancies.

-If eligible to apply you will have a collaborative interview conducted by the trust and UEL.
+If eligible to apply you will have a collaborative interview conducted by the employer and UEL.